>

 Most high school students don’t fail at research because they aren’t capable.
 They struggle because they expect research to feel clear much earlier than it actually does.

 Research usually starts out confusing.
 That part is normal.
-The problem is when students misread that confusion as a sign they’re doing something wrong.
+The problem is when students misread that confusion as a sign that they’re doing something completely wrong, without paying attention to the little things that build the foundation

 Here are mistakes that tend to show up quietly, often without students realizing it.